The São Paulo Research Foundation, FAPESP

 The foundation works in close contact with the scientific community: all proposals are peer reviewed with the help of area panels composed of active researchers.
 Besides funding research in all fields, the foundation supports large research programs in Biodiversity, Bioenergy, Global Climate Change, and in e-Science.

-FAPESP’s expenditures in 2015 were R$ 1.189 billion (approximately $PPP 629 million).
-40% of the expenditures supported fundamental research; 7.4% supported research infrastructure; and 52% supported application oriented research, in many cases performed in Small Businesses or in joint research performed by academia and industry.
+FAPESP’s disbursement in 2017 were R$ 1.058 billion (approximately $PPP 523 million).
+38% of the disbursement supported advancement of knowledge; 5% supported research infrastructure; and 57% supported application-driven research, in many cases performed in Small Businesses or in joint research performed by academia and industry.
 The percentage invested in applied research has been growing in recent years, consistently with the foundation’s mandate to foster the scientific and technological development in the State of São Paulo.

 FAPESP maintains cooperation agreements with national and international research funding agencies, higher educational and research institutions and business enterprises.
 The international cooperation covers a broad range of countries and agencies (fapesp.br/en/6812) including the UK Research Councils, the Agence Nationale de Recherche (ANR) in France, the Deutsche Forschungsgemeinschaft (DFG) in Germany, the European Commission, and NSF, NIH, and DoE in the U.S..